Not too long ago, one of our users asked us, what are 301 redirects and how should they use them?

 Similarly, using 301 redirects, you can remove broken links from your website.

 Broken links are URLs that don’t work or are no longer available.
-Having broken links is bad for your website health, as it negatively impacts your SEO, domain authority, and over site health.
+Having broken links is bad for your website health, as it negatively impacts your SEO, domain authority, and overall site health.

 That’s because search engine crawlers cannot find the right content if you have broken links.
 Similarly, it destroys your user experience as visitors can’t access the content they wanted.